The Best Nighttime Self-care Routine for Women Over 40+

-I mean, once you make the switch to electric, -a regular toothbrush just won’t cut the mustard.
+I mean, once you switch to electric, -a regular toothbrush won’t cut the mustard.
 I can never go back.

 The best thing about my electric toothbrush is that it has a 2-minute timer and a quadrant reminder.
 In addition, it makes this beep sound when it’s time to switch quadrants.

-That way, all four quadrants of your mouth get the same amount of love.
+That way, all four quadrants of your mouth get the same love.
 It’s genius!

 Flossing is not my favorite way to spend my time.
 That said, it’s a necessary “evil.”
 Full disclosure: I don’t floss every night.
 I wish I did, but I don’t.
 Do you?